1. Home

 To display the land cover on the Map View, select the Land Cover dropdown menu from the Map Data ribbon menu.

-Land Cover dropdown menu of Map Data ribbon menu
+Land Cover dropdown of the Map Data ribbon menu

 Note: Based on the current CRS of the project, the corresponding region will be enabled.